Aleksey-Kon/Aleksey-Kon-Crypt/README.md

 ## ⚙️ Features

 - Encrypts small files with a multi-stage algorithm:
-  1. 3DES encryption
+  - Step 1.
+3DES encryption
-  2. AES encryption
+  - Step 2.
+AES encryption
-  3. Byte shuffling & XOR operation
+  - Step 3.
+Byte shuffling & XOR operation
 - Clean and modern interface styled after Windows 11

 ## ⚠️ Limitations

 - **Not suitable for large files**: performance and reliability degrade with files larger than **500 MB**

-- **Still under development** — not publicly released yet
+## 🚧 Project Status: Archived

+This project is currently **archived** and is **not actively maintained**.

+There are **no planned updates or new features** at this time.
+The code is available for educational or non-commercial use.

+Feel free to explore, but keep in mind that it may contain bugs or limitations that won't be fixed.

 ## ❗ Disclaimer